ncvgl/ncvgl.github.io/_posts/2025-10-28-manga2anime.md

 ## The Reality Check

-After spending a day working with Veo 3.1 to turn half a chapter into an animated version, I had to walk back on my initial excitement: **we're still not there yet** on manga-to-anime generation.
+After spending a day working with Veo 3.1 to turn half a chapter into an animated version, I had to walk back on my initial excitement: **we're still not there yet** on full automatic manga-to-anime generation.

 Video and image models are mind-blowing, but turning static manga into moving anime is a different beast.
 The main limitation is that the model has to invent too much.
-It can't take a reference for how the anime should look, so it fills in the blanks and drifts too far from the intended style.
-The results are good enough for fan-made action, but nowhere near studio quality.
+It can't take a style reference for how the anime should look yet, so it fills in the blanks and drifts too far from the intended style.
+The results are good enough for fan-made action, but not studio quality.

 Another limitation is keeping voice and character consistency across scenes, with currently no feature for those except prompting.

-Ironically, the reverse (anime to manga) would be easier since it's more about stripping away details than adding.

 ## The Recipe